The complete Google Chrome audio muting guide

 - Flip the preference to Enabled.

 Once you have restarted Google Chrome, you may hover the mouse cursor over the audio icon of the tab and left-click on it to toggle the audio playback state between mute and unmute.

-The audio controls give you three options:
+The audio controls give you two options:

 The first option is useful if you visit websites regularly that play audio that you want blocked.
 The second option suppresses audio on all sites but gives you options to whitelist audio on select websites.

 Option 1: Block audio on specific websites

 You may block sound on specific sites only in Google Chrome.
 The browser offers two options for that.